Lies, Lies, Nothing but Lies! Oh, Wait a Minute, There’s a Bit of Truth There . . .

 Understand What a Text Is Trying to Do to You

-Other than going incommunicado and surrendering to the life of a recluse, the only defence against online frauds and fakes and misinformation in general is the ability to read.
+Other than going incommunicado and surrendering to the life of a recluse, the only defense against online frauds and fakes and misinformation in general is the ability to read.
 Usually when people talk about reading they mean the ability to interpret alphabetic symbols marked on paper or a screen—and that’s what I mean most of the time when I talk about reading.
 However, we also “read” images, numbers, people, situations, in fact, the entire world around us.
 Anything we can read—which is just about everything—can be called “a text.”

 I would habitually tell university students that when you are reading a written text it is important to realize, at the outset, that someone is trying to do something to you.
 The text might be designed to persuade, convince, enrage, shock, seduce, insult, confuse, convert, appease, hypnotize, pacify, inform, educate, or discourage you—and there are a thousand other possibilities.
-As a practised and skilled reader, you need to constantly consider what is being done (or attempted to be done) to you.
-An educated reader begins her engagement with the text with an attitude of scepticism.
+As a practiced and skilled reader, you need to constantly consider what is being done (or attempted to be done) to you.
+An educated reader begins her engagement with the text with an attitude of skepticism.
 The attitude of an educated reader is to doubt, but if you are going to engage with or even enjoy a text to some degree you must consent, you must accept, as least provisionally to what is being done to you.

 Suspension of DisbeliefThis process has long been recognized in literary studies.
 It even has a name: “suspension of disbelief.”
 If you are going to enjoy a work of fiction, you must allow yourself to read as if it were all true—which, of course, invites the question of how to enjoy a postmodern novel where the author constantly intervenes to remind you that you are reading fiction.
 The sophisticated reader is supposed to know how to believe in just the right degree.
 There is even a threadbare old joke to make the point: a country bumpkin announcing in a loud whisper as the ghost of King Hamlet appears behind Prince Hamlet: “Ohh, he’s gonna shit when he sees that ghost!”